-The interactive tools on this page allow you to examine the use of recommended clinical preventive services by, and the prevalence of risk factors among, adults aged 50–64 across racial/ethnic groups, income levels, educational attainment, and health insurance coverage status.
+The interactive tools on this page allow you to examine use of preventive services and prevalence of risk factors among midlife adults.

 Midlife adults who receive recommended preventive services and engage in healthy behaviors are more likely to remain healthy and function independently in old age.
 Yet the majority of midlife adults are not up-to-date with a core set of clinical preventive services and many experience risk factors for poor health, such as high blood pressure.